(Hibiscus moscheutos var. ‘Crimson Eyed’)

 Crimson Eyed Rose Mallow Hardy Hibiscus is a native perennial flower that can be found growing in wet areas such as river banks, marshes, floodplains, and swamps from New York to Texas.
 At maturity, this plant reaches the height of 3-7' and features hairy stems, lance-shaped leaves, and 6-9” wide hollyhock-like flowers that have 5 white petals with a crimson center.
 This plant attracts bees, butterflies, and hummingbirds, tolerates frost, and is great as a cut flower!

-Cultivar: Crimson Eyed Rose Mallow
+Variety: Crimson Eyed Rose Mallow

 Also Known As: Marshmallow Hibiscus and Swamp Rose Mallow.

 Native to: Alabama, Connecticut, Delaware, District of Columbia, Florida, Georgia, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode I., South Carolina, Tennessee, Texas, Virginia, West Virginia, Wisconsin.

 Introduced into: Algeria, China North-Central, China South-Central, China Southeast, France, Italy, Korea, Ontario, Portugal, Romania, Transcaucasus, Uzbekistan.

 Hardiness: This variety is very hardy and can tolerate frozen temperatures up to -13°.